jyellick/obc-docs/README.md

 to contribute code.
 ####Here is the basic Github Flow:
 - Anything in the master branch is deployable
-- To work on something new, create a descriptively named branch off of master (ie: new-oauth2-scopes)
+- To work on something new, create a descriptively named branch off of your fork (ie: new-oauth2-scopes)
 - Commit to that branch locally and regularly push your work to the same named branch on the server